L'eau d'Issey

 L'eau d'Issey is a perfume for women produced for Japanese fashion designer Issey Miyake.

 "L'eau d'Issey" means "the water of Issey" in French.
+It is also a pun on "odyssey".
 It was introduced in 1992.
 The "nose" for the perfume was Jacques Cavallier.
+Maureen Doherty also worked on it.

 The fragrance is an aquatic floral, with top notes of Lotus, Melon, and Freesia, and a woody white musk base.

 A flanker fragrance for men "L'eau d'Issey Pour Homme" was introduced in 1994 by Issey Miyake Parfums.